latifkabir/eicSimUCR/README.md

 5.Updating The Package/Setup
 --------------------------------
-- It is expected that the setup or packages will eveolve very rapidly as we work on it.
+- It is expected that the setup or packages will evolve very rapidly as we work on it.
 You can update to the lastest version using the following commands from your `eicSimUCR/` directory:

 ```
 git pull